GrabPay, Liquid Pay, Singtel Dash roll out PayNow services

 The VPA must always begin with the country code for it to work.

-There have been almost five million PayNow registrations as at last month, with more than $50 billion being transacted since the service's launch in July 2017.
+There were almost five million PayNow registrations as at last month, with more than $50 billion having been transacted since the service was launched in July 2017.

 PayNow monthly transaction values crossed $5 billion last December alone.